 Philosophy for Theologians

 In this module you’ll be given an overview of the most important philosophical ideas, theories and arguments and their relation to religion and theology.
 You’ll begin by studying the Greek ‘natural theology’ of the pre-Socratic thinkers and end with the postmodern ‘turn to religion’ of Emmanuel Levinas and Jacques Derrida.
-For this module you’ll be taught through a combination of two hours of lectures each week and a seminar every other week.

 This module examines the narrative and textual foundations of the Islamic tradition including the Qur'an, the prophetic tradition and the life of the Prophet Muhammad.
 You’ll also look at the development and structure of Islamic society, law, doctrine and spirituality through the classical period, and Muslim responses to challenges posed by modernity including questions of gender and the nation state.
-You’ll have two hours of lectures each week and a seminar every other week.

 In this module you’ll be introduced to the literature, history and interpretation of the Hebrew Bible, also known as the Old Testament.
 You’ll consider the biblical text as history, literature and scripture in both the Jewish and Christian Traditions.
-For this module you’ll have a two hour seminar each week.

-Introduction to the Study of the New Testament
+Interpreting the New Testament

 In this module you’ll be introduced to the basics of reading Biblical Hebrew.
 You’ll gain the ability to understand and translate basic sentences into English by the end of the module.
-You’ll have four hours per week of classes for this module.In addition, a number of optional modules can be chosen from departments other than Theology and Religious Studies.

 Virtue Ethics and Literature